 The most important task of line managers is to assure that the production and services keep running.
 As a result of our fast changing world, figurative fire-fighting becomes the “general modus operandi” these days.
 If line managers have to put most of their effort in fixing issues, they are often less interested in the implementation of new Operational Excellence initiatives.
 In such cases, they can’t offer the support and enthusiasm that is needed to inspire their colleagues on the shop floor.

-Lesson 7: Make sure that your line management is enthusiastic about your Operational Excellence efforts.
+Lesson 7: Make sure that your line management is enthusiastic about your OpEx efforts.
 If you don’t have their approval, you won’t see much change on the floor.